observeinc/terraform-aws-kinesis-firehose/eks/README.md

 Terraform module which sets up a Kinesis Firehose delivery stream as a target for EKS Fargate logs.
 This codifies the process detailed in the official [fargate logging documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate-logging.html).

 You will need to provide:
-a) an EKS cluster name
+a) an EKS cluster ARN
 b) Observe credentials
 c) all pod execution roles used by the Fargate profiles in that cluster

 The module performs the following:

-1) given the EKS cluster name (a), generate an access token towards the Kubernetes cluster and read the UID of the `default` namespace, which we will use to identify the source of Fargate logs.
+1) given the EKS cluster ARN (a), generate an access token towards the Kubernetes cluster and read the UID of the `default` namespace, which we will use to identify the source of Fargate logs.
 2) given Observe credentials (b) and `clusterUid` (1), create a Kinesis Firehose